datarootsio/notion-dbs-data-quality/README.md

 - **Problem**: When running validation.py with a validation suite that contains validations of type *expect_column_values_to_match_regex*, GE will complain and throw an error about the profiler not being able to render something.
 Nevertheless, everything works as expected.

-- **Future nice-to-have**: Columns of type "relate_to", now return the page id of the entry (see column 'Course IDs' or 'Guild member', not the name of the entry itself.
+- **Future nice-to-have**: Columns of type "relate_to", now return the page id of the entry (see column 'Favorite Foods', not the name of the entry itself.
 This is perfectly ok to run expectations that check a minimum number of entries (e.g. expect_column_values_to_match_regex), but for further string parsing, the name could be more useful.

 ![relate to type column image](./resources/new_relate_to_type_column.png)